A potted (professional) history

 Dorothy Dalton is a leading expert on governance who has written several books on the subject.
 She was editor of Governance: essential information for effective trustees from July 2005 to January 2016.

 With a ‘first’ in mathematics, Dorothy, a former Headteacher, was chief executive of Acevo, the association of chief executives of voluntary organisation from 1992 to 2000.
-She is currently Chair of Governors of the Petchey Academy in Hackney.
+She is currently chair of trustees of the Royal National Orthopaedic Hospital Charity.

-She has been a fellow of the Leadership Trust Foundation.
-She is a fellow of International Students House and life fellow of the RSA.
+She has been a fellow of the Leadership Trust Foundation and of International Students House and is life fellow of the RSA.

 She founded the Journey of a Lifetime Trust (JoLt), the Network of Women Chairs, and Groundbreakers: Voluntary sector women leaders.

 Dorothy was awarded the Leonard Cheshire Lifetime Achievement Award for enabling disabled people.